[Skip to Content]

 2. Reputation/Brand Management

 Programs designed to enhance, promote or improve the reputation of an organization with its publics or key elements of its publics, either proactively or in response to an issue, event or market occurrence.
 (Campaigns designed to launch or promote a specific product or service’s launch or sales/marketing effort should not be entered in this category.
-Instead, refer to Category 6 or 7.)
+Instead, refer to Category 6.)

 3. Events and Observances